-These vegan and lactose free Frozen Lemon Berry Cheesecake Cups are decadent enough for a dessert but healthy enough to be breakfast!
+These vegan and lactose free Frozen Lemon Berry Cheesecake Cups are decadent enough for a dessert but healthy enough for a breakfast!

 My game plan with Lars was to make sure he had a substantial lunch of one of the meals listed above (with rotating fruits and occasionally different veggies), and at dinner he would be served what I made.

 HOWEVER.
-Like I said, with Soren eating real food now, and eating anything and everything that I put in front of him, I’ve been back to getting creative with their meals and snacks.
+Like I said, with Soren eating real food now, and eating anything and everything that I put in front of him, I am back to getting creative with their meals and snacks.

 These hit all my boxes because the recipe includes minimal ingredients, they’re low in sugar and made with unrefined sugar, they have fruit, and they’re super tasty!
 It’s a snack that toddler AND mom can enjoy!